 We're All In This Together.

-Five Simple Steps to Keep Your Canola Ready for Market
+Five Simple Tips to Keep Your Canola Ready for Market

 Only apply pesticides that are both registered for use on canola in Canada and won’t create trade concerns.
 Talk to your grain buyer to ensure the products you are using are acceptable to both domestic and export customers.

 2. Always Read and Follow the Label